xwu/xwu-swift-numerics/floating-point-part-3.md

 > String(0o123, radix: 16)        // "53"
 > ```

-Some rules are more relaxed for string conversion than for numeric literals:

-* __Unlike in float literals__, a digit is not required to precede the separator dot.
-* __Unlike in float literals__, a digit is not required to follow the separator dot.
-* __Unlike in float literals__, a binary exponent is not required to end a hexadecimal value.
+Some rules are more relaxed for string conversion than for float literals: a digit is not required to precede or follow the separator dot, and a binary exponent is not required to end a hexadecimal value.
-* __Unlike in integer literals__, "-0" represents negative zero.

 ```swift
 let x = Double(".5")!